ctrlcctrlv/lcd-font/README.md

 There are many LCD fonts, but I've never seen one that meets my standards.

 For example, Samuel Reynold's SFL-licensed "[LCD Mono](http://www.dafont.com/lcd-lcd-mono.font)" has a number of problems.
 The "C" has little segments on its terminals, but the "D" pretends those don't exist.
 The "T" has a small spike on the top of its stem, but other characters that use the top line have no indentation, like "F" and "A".
 The arms of the "Y" reach all the way to the top, but this is impossible considering the "M" displays for us that those are actually split between two different segments.
 One of the "M" characters is written like lowercase, so it would actually need two adjacent displays to work, ruining the "one cell per character" rule.
-What's worse...I didn't even review every character, I just critiqued the ones in the *name* of the font.
+What's worse...
+I didn't even review every character, I just critiqued the ones in the *name* of the font.

 Stephen Ahlf's OFL-licensed "[Digital Numbers](https://github.com/s-a/digital-numbers-font/issues/11)" typeface suffers from consistency issues as well.
 The "W" suggests a fourteen segment display, but none of the other characters do.
 The "X" is impossible on any display unless it was just for displaying "X"'s.
 "D" and "O" are indistinguishable.
-Puncuation marks magically have points when that's impossible given the displays, and the points are inconsistent at that. "!" and "?" have points of varying sizes.
+Puncuation marks magically have points when that's impossible given the displays, and the points are inconsistent at that.
+"!" and "?" have points of varying sizes.
 At first I planned on opening issues, but after Ahlf closed mine I [decided to just make my own](https://github.com/s-a/digital-numbers-font/issues/11).

 I don't even consider proprietary ones.